Chisaina69/Skill-Code/README.md

 # Skill-Code

 ## Description
-Cheezydrip is a web application made to allow users to broswe cheezydrip clothes,and olso order them .
+SkillCode is a platform where students can come and asses their skills and mentors can come up here and test their students' skills by creating their own assessments and sending it to them.

 ## Features
---Users can can log in as a student or mentor
+--Users can log in as a student or mentor
---A student can submmit assignments
+--A student can submit assignments
---View grades for their assignments and get feed back from the mentor --Mentors can create assements for different students --Mentors can grade and send feedback to the students --Students can do codding challenges which are timed
+--View grades for their assignments and get feedback from the mentor --Mentors can create assessments for different students --Mentors can grade and send feedback to the students --Students can do codding challenges which are timed
 ## Technologies Used

 ### Frontend:
-- vite react
+- Vite react
 - Tailwind
+- CSS
-- css
+- Eval

 ## Installation & Setup